Exporting to Brazil

-Banco Sabadell began its activities in Brazil over 20 years ago.
+Banco Sabadell got its activities in Brazil under way over twenty years ago.
 Since then, it has developed an extensive network of correspondence with the country’s financial institutions.
-This has allowed it to familiarise itself with the regulatory framework that determines the functioning of the financial system in Brazil.
+This has enabled it to become familiar with the regulatory framework that determines how the financial system works in Brazil.

 The representative office has been a reference point for companies interested in developing commercial or investment activities in Brazil.
-Banco Sabadell enjoys recognition and respect in the Brazilian market thanks to its reliability, professionalism, and the quality of its services.
+Banco Sabadell has gained recognition and respect on the Brazilian market for its reliability, professionalism, and the quality of its services

-- Banco Sabadell in Brazil possesses great knowledge of the local market, thus allowing it to offer guidance to companies in taking their first financial steps in the country.
+- Great knowledge of the local market, which enables it to give companies guidance in their first financial dealings in the country.

-- Qualified advice on commercial operations: export and import of products to and from abroad, and direct investment of capital from Spanish companies.
+- Qualified advice on commercial operations (export and import) or for direct investment of capital of Spanish companies.

-- Support for the subsidiaries of Spanish companies established in Brazil, for local companies with investments in Spain and for local companies that conduct foreign commerce operations with Spain.
+- Support for subsidiaries of Spanish companies set up in Brazil, for local companies with investments in Spain and for local companies performing foreign trade operations with Spain..